AccelByte/rotating-shop-items-grpc-plugin-server-java/README.md

 ### Test with AccelByte Gaming Services

-For testing this sample app which is running locally with `AccelByte Gaming Services`, the `gRPC server` needs to be exposed to the internet.
+For testing this app which is running locally with AGS, the gRPC server needs to be exposed to the internet.
 To do this without requiring public IP, we can use something like [ngrok](https://ngrok.com/).

-1. Run this `gRPC server` sample app by using command below.
+1. Run this app by using command below.

    ```shell
    docker compose up --build